 Given this rather bleak landscape, it is very heartening to come across a book like Beta Cocktails.
 Containing recipes and a philosophy compiled by Kirk Estopinal and Maksym Pazuniak, this book(let) really pushes the boundaries of a cocktail book.
 Unlike most other cocktail books, this one is published by an online print-on-demand publisher.
 Don’t let the featureless cover throw you off; the book is filled with amazing pictures, entertaining reading and most importantly, some truly inspiring drinks.

-It may not look like much but this little book contains some of the best
+It may not look like much but this little book contains some of the best recipes you will ever come across. |

 Probably the easiest way to describe their philosophy and the general types of drink included is actually by the very first thing you notice, they do not hesitate to go heavy on the Angostura.
 And while that may sound like nothing remarkable, that these two are bold enough to use this bitters by the ounce in their drinks shows just how far outside the box they’re thinking.
 They admit to as much themselves with the Angostura Sour.
 Recipes that are novel and unique are exciting enough; but these two go further.
 The drinks they present are almost visionary and inspiring.
 They challenge the way you mix drinks and force you to reconsider all the tenets you held; even though it is very likely that you will not try all the drinks in this book (since it requires a minor fortune’s worth of booze and several varieties of alcohol not readily available in the states), just reading the book is enough to set your mind working and creating.